Eyebrow Transplant UK

 The majority of our patients were either born with naturally thin brows or have struggled with sparse brows as a result of over-plucking.

-The donor site is prepared first (this can be the back of the head or behind the ears, for example) and then hairs are removed from this area, one follicle at a time, and transplanted into the eyebrow region.
+The donor site is prepared first.
+This can be the back of the head or behind the ears, for example.
+Then, hairs are removed from this area, one follicle at a time, and transplanted into the eyebrow region.

 Depending on the extent of eyebrow hair loss, the process can require many follicular units and more than one session.